 Learn about the individuals’ job role with its specific demands and challenges, their backgrounds, family situations, and interests to better understand why somebody thinks and acts in certain ways.
 This, in turn, increases your ability to empathise and to earn the trust of the person.
 There are many ways how you can get to know people and build effective relationships.
-They include having informal chats over a cup of coffee or at lunch and organising team building activities.
+These include having informal chats over a cup of coffee or at lunch as well as organising team building activities.

 Practise active listening

 Give people your full attention and listen with the intention to understand when you are in a conversation with the stakeholders, development team members, and your product management colleagues.
 This makes people feel valued, and it encourages them to be open and trustful with you.
 You can find more guidance on active listening in my article Listening Practices for Product People.

 Be respectfully curious and open-minded.
 Don’t prematurely judge an idea or reject an individual’s concern.
 Be grateful for someone’s contribution, even if you disagree.
 This shows people that you value their ideas and that you are interested in their views and needs.
 Additionally, it makes it more likely that you’ll receive everything that is being said instead of suffering from confirmation bias and ignoring information that does support your views and ideas.

 Be truthful and do what you say.
 Honour your commitments and don’t make promises you cannot keep.
 Admit if you are wrong.
 This tells people that you are honest, reliable, and trustworthy.

 You might do this, for example, by running collaborative product strategy reviews.
 Be transparent, share the relevant information, and appreciate the individuals’ suggestions—without making the mistake of saying yes to every idea.
 Practising collaborative decision-making shows that you value people’s input and care about their views and needs.
 Additionally, it increases their commitment to implement the decisions, as I discuss in more detail in the article Making Effective Product Decisions.